 Was he a once-in-a-lifetime wonder?
 Maybe.
 He sure was able to take advantage of the momentum and his campaigns were indeed out of the ordinary.
 It would be sad to say what will remain of his two terms is the idea that minorities can stand out only once in a while.
 The backlash his presidency faced was the fertile ground that enabled people like Trump to be considered viable candidates.
 In the meantime, we’ve just spent eight years with Obama in the background of the racial storyline of the United States of America.

 Of course Obama is not perfect, I mean he is a human being AND a politician, he was bound to be flawed.
 But we are part of a system — even when fighting it — and as cliche as it may sound, representations do matter.
-Obama was never the proof of a post-racial America, but I cannot help myself to hold on to that little glimmer of hope it created for all young black folks.
+Obama was never the proof of a post-racial America, but I cannot help myself to hold on to that little glimmer of hope it created for all of us, young black folks.